gustapng/GitHubProfileProject/README.md

 ## ✨ Description

-**GitHubProfileProject** is an application developed in **Swift** using the **MVVM-C** architecture.
+**GitHubProfileProject** is an application developed in **Swift** using the **MVVM** architecture.
 The purpose of the application is to query GitHub users and display their data, such as name, photo (if any), and their repositories with the language used to develop.

 ## 💡 Technologies Used